UofS-Pulse-Binfo/tripal_germplasm_importer/docs/features.rst

 -------------------
 Organism must be selected from dropdown menu before upload.
 Prefix text box is optional to fill in and default the value is 'GERM'.
-The uniquename for each germplam will be 'GERM' followed by it's `stock id <https://laceysanderson.github.io/chado-docs/stock/tables/stock.html>`_ but user can give a unique prefix to replace 'GERM'.
+The uniquename for each germplasm will be 'GERM' followed by it's `stock id <https://laceysanderson.github.io/chado-docs/stock/tables/stock.html>`_ but user can give a unique prefix to replace 'GERM'.

 .. image:: features.2.prefix_organism.png